 Amazon Web Services and Microsoft Azure are two of the most common examples of clouds.
-These cloud services have been the mainstay of many businesses.
-Without maintaining expensive hardware, these cloud-based services have added simplicity and efficiency to the data storage and management, customer service and workflow management of various organizations.
+These cloud managed services have been the mainstay of many businesses.
+Without maintaining expensive hardware, these managed cloud services have added simplicity and efficiency to the data storage and management, customer service and workflow management of various organizations.
 There are public, private as well as hybrid IT environments that can be managed in cloud platforms.

 Remote server management services help organizations migrate to the cloud.
 They provide round-the-clock server maintenance to ensure the flawless functioning and minimal downtime if any issues creep up.
 They also take steps for the security of the sensitive data businesses deal with.

 With managed cloud services, businesses can focus on their core processes without worrying about the technical aspects of server management.
 All this is possible thanks to cloud computing.

 In spite of the fact that cloud managed services have been helping many businesses run smoothly, there is still a bit of an enigma surrounding cloud computing.
 So it would be appropriate to bust some myths, assert some facts and give a clear picture of the remarkable cloud service.

 One of the most common assumptions is that “the cloud” is a virtual entity like the internet.
 Well, the fact is that the cloud isn’t a single entity.
 What’s more appropriate is that the cloud is actually a network of clouds belonging to various service providers.
 The cloud network can’t quite replace the internet, at least not anytime now.
 There are multiple clouds having unique capabilities.
 There are multiple clouds globally, and each of these clouds has its own standards and tools.
 The variety of clouds ensures multiple capabilities since each cloud has its own functionalities and standards.